4W1A-Lab/correction/README.md

 # correction
-Feature detection network-based correction method for accurate nano-tomography reconstruction
+##Feature detection network-based correction method for accurate nano-tomography reconstruction
+The details will be published after the article is published.